PROGRAM POLICIES

 CELL PHONE POLICY

-GLA strives to create an environment that encourages students to unplug and forge connections between fellow students and the local community.
-GLA has found that the more students use their cell phones on a program, the harder it is for them to be present and fully process their time on the program.
+GLA strives to create an environment that encourages students to unplug and forge connections with fellow students and the local community.
+We have found that when students have unrestricted access to cell phones, it can detract from their ability to be present and fully engaged in the experience.

-Parents should not expect to hear from students for the bulk of the day (local time).
-If parents need to get in contact with their student, they can contact the international staff or our 24/7 emergency hotline.
-Students on programs where time zones differ greatly from home may also receive additional cell phone time for family communications.
+Parents should not expect to hear from students for the majority of the day (local time).
+In case of urgent needs, parents may contact the international staff or GLA’s 24/7 emergency hotline.
+Students in programs with large time zone differences may receive additional cell phone time for family communication.

 Case-by-Case Exceptions